pratik-dhende/Prime-Engine-Deferred-Renderer/README.md

 ﻿# Deferred Rendering Pipeline
-- Implemented support for Deferred Rendering pipeline in a proprietary game engine called Prime Engine.
+- Added support for the `Deferred Rendering` pipeline in a `proprietary` game engine, Prime Engine, as one of my final projects for the `CSCI 522 Game Engine Development` course at the `University of Southern California`, earning an exceptional score of `110/100`.
-- Utilized RenderDoc for graphics debugging and profiling.
+- Employed `RenderDoc` for in-depth graphics debugging and performance profiling.

+## Technological Stack
+`C++ • DirectX11 • HLSL • RenderDoc`

+## Motivation
+- Develop a solid understanding of the Deferred Rendering pipeline.
+- Enhance proficiency in working with the DirectX11 graphics pipeline.

 ## Demo
 [![PlayDFRThumbnail](https://github.com/pratik-dhende/Prime-Engine-Deferred-Renderer/assets/55596801/c1853467-588a-4723-9066-ec6401453066)